InBetweenNames/gentooLTO/README.md

 Some users have expressed interest in seeing benchmarks to measure the effects of this configuration on their systems.
 I would have performed such benchmarks myself if I had known of a good "general responsiveness" benchmark to test with.
 If you know of any good benchmarks that measure this, or are willing to develop one, please let me know.
 I think that this would be very useful to the Linux community as a whole.

+When contributing workarounds, you can actually modify the overlay directly in your system and commit to it, as it's just a git repository.
+You can then push your commits to your own fork on GitHub and create a pull request, or email your patches to me.
+Either way, I'll make sure your workarounds get tested and added to the repository.